 Unfortunately, the process itself may introduce unintended mutations with unknown side effects.
 The DNA around the cut site may not rejoin exactly as expected, and many cells don't survive the editing process anyway.
 A recent report suggested that the technique can create plenty of problems, and although this was heavily criticized and later retracted, looking for less invasive alternatives might not be a bad idea.

-While some researchers are experimenting with ways to manipulate gene expression without making cuts, a team from the Joint Institute of Metrology and Biology (JIMB) has now developed a gentler version of the CRISPR platform that works more like a word processor's "search and replace" function.
+While some researchers are experimenting with ways to manipulate gene expression without making cuts, a team from the Joint Initiative of Metrology and Biology (JIMB) has now developed a gentler version of the CRISPR platform that works more like a word processor's "search and replace" function.
 They've named it MAGESTIC, which apparently stands for "multiplexed accurate genome editing with short, trackable, integrated cellular barcodes."

 "MAGESTIC is like an advancement in the 'control F' [Find Text] operation of a word-processing program, with the replace-text command allowing a desired change," explains Kevin Roy, one of the tool's developers.
 "This lets us really poke at the cell in a very precise way and see how the change affects cell function.
 Then we can compare the actual effects of each variant with the computationally predicted effects, and ultimately improve models for predicting how genetic variants impact health and disease."

 MAGESTIC works its magic in a few ways.
 Normally, after CRISPR makes a cut, the DNA repair system of the targeted cell reacts to the damage by searching for something to replace it with.
 CRISPR contains a section of "donor DNA" which is flagged so the repair system copies and pastes it into the cell.
 The problem is, the cell has to scan through millions of base pairs of DNA to find the right one.